apache/incubator-devlake-website/docs/DataModels/ToolLayerSchema.md

 - _tool_jira_board_issues`
 - ...

-Normally, you do not need to use tool layer tables, unless you have use cases above.
+Normally, you do not need to use tool layer tables, unless you have one of the above use cases.